airshipit/shipyard/docs/README.md

 ## Shipyard ##

-Shipyard adopts the Falcon web framework and uses Apache Airflow as backend engine to programmatically author, schedule and monitor workflows.
+Shipyard adopts the Falcon web framework and uses Apache Airflow as the backend engine to programmatically author, schedule and monitor workflows.

 The current workflow is as follows: